mornir/my-skills/README.md

 - Firebase
 - Socket.io
 - Web Scraping (with Puppeteer)
-- Laravel (basic & only as an API server)
+- Laravel/PHP (basic & only as an API server)

 ### Design
 - Figma (basic)